mesh-adaptation/UM2N/README.md

 ## 🔎 About this project:

 In the famous TV series Star Trek, the starship Enterprise is able to travel faster than light by warping space-time.
 In this project, we 'warp' the underlying mesh of a discretised PDE problem to win some computational time.
-The node of the mesh is moved to the ideal position guided by a GNN, which is supposed to be faster than numerical solvers.
+The node of the mesh is moved to the ideal position guided by a Graph Neural Network (GNN), which is supposed to be faster than numerical solvers.

 The latest test status: